marty-oehme/papis-extract/README.md

 - [ ] on_add hook to extract annotations as files are added
     - needs upstream help, 'on_add' hook, and pass-through of affected documents
 - [ ] target same minimum Python version as papis upstream (3.8 as of papis 0.13)
+- [ ] change detection:
+    - how does it handle updated citations? updated colors? should it be configurable?

 upstream changes: